eslint/eslint.org/src/content/drafts/README.md

 **How will I get paid?**

-You will be paid through [Open Collective](https://opencollective.org).
+You will be paid through [Open Collective](https://opencollective.com/eslint).
 Open Collective uses PayPal and Wise to initiate payments.
 We cannot make payments in any other way.
+You will receive instructions once your post is merged.

 **Can I still submit a post even if I can't be paid?**